emiljohansson/phplibrary/se/emiljohansson/lib/README.md

 A service is an extension of the Controller class and can be seen as a helper class.
 Used a lot by View's and an API controller.

 If the GET parameter 'service' is set, a service matching that property name will be generated.
-And if the method parameter is set, the Controller class will then try to call that method instide of the service.
+And if the method parameter is set, the Controller class will then try to call that method inside of the service.
 This is effective for example creating an API.
 Consider the following url:

 api/user/update/1

 This will create an APIController, which will create a UserService and the method update will be called.
-The last parameter, "1", is the output parameter, refering to what user id we will be updating.
+The last parameter, "1", is the output parameter, referring to what user id we will be updating.

 ###View